Course catalogue and vacancies – doctoral courses

-The course catalogue is published around April 15 respectively October 15 and is open for application during one month.
+The course catalogue is published each semester around April 15 respectively October 15 and is open for application during one month.
 Application is made directly in the catalogue.
 See also additional courses in laboratory animal science, other than those advertised in the catalogue.

 The list below is continuously updated with the doctoral courses that have vacancies after the application period in the course catalogue has ended and until the start of the course.
 These courses are filled primarily with registered doctoral students or KI post docs in accordance with the selection criteria for courses at doctoral level.